ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   {
     // ... some configs
     rules: {
-      // Default: allow construct IDs that contain the parent class name (But disallow construct IDs that match the parent class name)
+      // Default: Allows construct IDs that contain the parent class name (but disallows construct IDs that exactly match the parent class name)
       "cdk/no-parent-name-construct-id-match": "error",

       // Disallow construct IDs that contain the parent class name